 - Plantain contains Aucubin which is a powerful anti-toxin

-- Anti-venomous for snake, insect, and bug bites.
+- Anti-venomous insect, tick, and bug bites.
 Get medical attention where available if you are ever snake bit or allergic to insect stings!

 #8 Astringent (drawing) Uses

 - Poisonous bites and stings

 - Poison ivy – relieves itching and helps dry the rash

 - Stinging nettles

 - But also works on diarrhea

 Plantain packs high amounts of beneficial chemicals for health and healing.
 Vitamins A, C, K, and calcium are abundant in this ‘weed’.
 The chemical mix of tannin, sorbitol, aucubin, acids (eg, benzoic, caffeic, chlorogenic, cinnamic, p-coumaric, fumaric, salicylic, ursolic, vanillic, ascorbic), alkaloids (boschniakine) and amino acids (eg, alanine, asparagine, histidine, lysine).